wion/textpattern.tmbundle/README.md

 ~/Library/Application\ Support/TextMate/Bundles
 ```

 That is all.

-Open TextMate and find the **Textpattern** bundle available under the Bundles menu, in the bundles editor list, and in the bundle selector options at bottom of window chrome.
+Once done, open TextMate and find the **Textpattern** bundle available under the Bundles menu, in the bundles editor list, and in the bundle selector options at bottom of window chrome.

 **Clone, fork, or zip?**